The term Anthropometry is derived from two Greek words, i.e. Anthro meaning man and metric meaning measurement.

 - The measurements are shown in metric system.

 3. Time Saver Standards:

-Time saver standards Concise plans for Adding- on and remodelling.
+- Time saver standards Concise plans for Adding- on and remodeling.

-Statistics of body height and vary according to the national groups, race and genes.
+- Statistics of body height vary according to the national groups, race and genes.

 A minimum clearance is required for designing any interior space for the following reasons:

 - To allow change in body posture and position, body movements, etc. while using any furniture or appliance.

 - To provide the space required for people to move around comfortably in the home without hitting any obstructions.

 Generally 90cm-120cm of space should be allowed for circulation paths.

 - Below are the body dimensions in accordance with Indian standard height for male.